 All phone numbers are area code 831.
-To plan your trip, pick up AAA's California/Nevada TourBook and the Monterey Peninsula map.
+To plan your trip, pick up AAA's California/Nevada TourBook and the Monterey Peninsula map at a local AAA branch.
 You can also contact the Pacific Grove Chamber of Commerce, 373-3304 or (800) 656-6650, www.pacificgrove.org .

 where to stay

 Centrella Inn, 612 Central Avenue, 372-3372 or (800) 233-3372.
 Twenty-six rooms